 - Office 365

-Groups are pushed to applications using two methods.
+Groups are pushed to applications using one of the following two methods:

 - By name: An Okta application administrator selects groups from Okta to be created and updated in the target app.

-You can have groups provisioned during the SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
-The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP. sign-on process.
-This works well when you want to do the following:
+You can provision groups during the SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
+The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IdP, and the SP.
+Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
+The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
+On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
+IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on an app, sending a SAMLResponse to the configured SP.
+A session is established with the SP, and the end user is authenticated. sign-on process.
+This is recommended when you want to do the following:

 - Create new groups in Box.